Computer imaging. Simulation of the result.

 Most importantly, computer imaging allows patient to see the change and gives the surgeon an idea about patient’s aesthetic ideals.

 The photos created through digital imaging are not a guarantee of desired result but more a goal of what surgeon hopes to obtain.
-Some overly ambitious computer morphs, while aesthetically desirable, may be technically unrealistic or even surgically impossible.
+Some overly ambitious simulation may be technically unrealistic or even surgically impossible.

 Although the potential for abuse is ever present, a final result that resembles the computer imaging is often accomplished in skillful hands, especially when the computer imaging is conducted in a realistic manner.
-Below is an example of the patients who have taken advantage of computer imaging.
-As you can see in the photos, the actual results closely mirror those projected in the digital imaging performed during the consultation.
+Below is an example of the patient who has taken advantage of the comuter imaging.
+As you can see in the photos below, the actual results is close to the simulation performed during the consultation.